The National Weather Service in Riverton has issued a

 central Big Horn County in central Wyoming...

-were still 2 large ice jams along the Big Horn river that may
+were still a large ice jam along the Big Horn river that may cause

-cause additional flooding.
-One ice jam was between basin and
+additional flooding.
+One ice jam was between basin and Greybull.

-Greybull.
-This ice jam has moved downstream about an half mile
+This ice jam has moved downstream about an half mile since

-since Thursday night.
-The other major ice jam is located
+Thursday night.
+The other major ice jam that was located

-downstream of Greybull near the Sheep Mountain area and on Georgia
+downstream of Greybull near the Sheep Mountain area has broken up

 * There are also 2 smaller ice jams that are just upstream and